 Candidates must have completed at least one (1) year of college.
 Undergraduates, recent graduates, graduate students, and law students are all eligible for the Anthony Shadid Internship Program.

-Interns must be or become ADC members.
+ADC membership is recommended.
 Student memberships are available at discounted rates.

 During the summer, up to 15 internships are available at the national office.
-The 11 week internships are full-time positions.
-We ask interns to start as soon as possible after their semester ends.
+The 10-week internships are full-time positions.
+We ask interns to start as soon as possible after their semester ends/starts.

 Volunteer positions for course credit are available during the academic year and are arranged on a case-by-case basis.